• Agents

 });

-The AI adds this because you're developing locally and don't want to check email every time you test.
-Reasonable.
-But 0000 and 1234 are the first codes any attacker tries.
-They work on every account, forever, regardless of what actual OTP was sent.
+The AI adds this because it assumes you're testing locally and don't want to check email every time.
+That's helpful during development.
+It's catastrophic in production.
+0000 and 1234 are the first codes any attacker tries:

-The fix: Remove all hardcoded codes before shipping.
-If you need a development bypass, gate it behind an environment variable that doesn't exist in production:
+If you absolutely need a development bypass, use an environment variable check and make sure it's false in production:

 }

-Better yet, don't have a bypass at all.
-Use a local email server like Mailhog or Mailpit and test with real codes.
+Better yet: use a test email service like Mailhog or MailPit and test with real codes.
+No bypass needed.

 Pattern 4: No rate limiting on verification attempts